TuhinNair/edu_challenge/README.md

 - Naive implementation of business logic.
 An additional data layer check would be better for data integrity.

+### Security

+- Considering time constraints and specs (i.e the lack of security features as requirements) this project does not include the very important following (in a production application I'd probably plan with this as my starting point)
+    - TLS
+    - Authentication
+    - Session Management
+    - Authorization

 ### Tests

 - Some of the tests use shortcut checks for brevity.
 TODO: Add data integrity checks